Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Evaluation

 A key advantage of the Diffusion Co-policy is its generative quality; however, the model's effectiveness on human-robot collaborative tasks remains unexplored.
 The collaborative carrying task itself poses several interesting questions for evaluation: 1) Can it learn to effectively condition on obstacles?
 2) Can it learn to effectively condition on its partner's behaviors and shared task representation?
 3) Can it mutually adapt with real humans in test time?
 To attempt to address these questions, we compare our diffusion co-policy against several state-of-art imitation learning methods on a suite of evaluations described in the following sections.

-We select three learning-based methods for comparison: \begin{itemize} \item \textbf{BC-LSTM-GMM \cite{mandlekar2021matters}}: Multiple works in human-robot interaction have leveraged this method or variants of it, notably due to the performance increase with the GMM output layer; thus, we select this as a baseline and adapt the implementation from \cite{mandlekar2021matters}.
-Originally, we had added human action conditioning as well; however, this resulted in the learned policy performing much more poorly. \item \textbf{VRNN Planner \cite{ng2022takes}}: This is our only baseline with a sampling-based planning approach geared for this task.
-It predicts team waypoints learned from demonstrations autoregressively for receding horizon planning, and does not condition on human actions. \item \textbf{Co-GAIL \cite{wang2022co}}: Similar to our approach, Co-GAIL learns collaborative behaviors from demonstrations.
-However, Co-GAIL explicitly disentangles latent behaviors with a human-action recognition model, and trains a co-policy using Generative Adversarial Neural Networks (GANs). \end{itemize}
+We select three learning-based methods for comparison: \begin{itemize} \item \textbf{BC-LSTM-GMM \cite{mandlekar2021matters}}: Several works in \edits{HRI} have leveraged \edits{a} variant of this method, notably for the GMM output layer.
+We adapt the implementation from \cite{mandlekar2021matters} \edits{and did not condition inputs on past human actions; doing so led to worse performance on the task.} \item \textbf{VRNN Planner \cite{ng2022takes}}: This sampling-based planner autoregressively predicts team waypoints learned from demonstrations in receding horizon and does not condition on human actions. \item \textbf{Co-GAIL \cite{wang2022co}}: Co-GAIL learns collaborative behaviors from demonstrations and maps human behaviors to a latent space, which is then used to train a co-policy with Generative Adversarial Imitation Learning (GAIL). \end{itemize}

-Since all baselines were not originally trained with map information (obstacles and goal locations, as well as initial table state), we trained all baselines with the same observation model we used for the diffusion co-policies, i.e. with the augmented state vector, $s_t'$.
-We also compare two variants of the Diffusion Co-Policy: one with past human action conditioning (\textbf{CoDP-H}), and the other without (\textbf{CoDP}).
+\edits{Some baselines do not incorporate map information.
+To improve task performance, we trained them using the augmented state representation, $s_t'$.} We also compare two variants of the Diffusion Co-Policy: one with past human action conditioning (\textbf{CoDP-H}), and the other without (\textbf{CoDP}).